-Asset Valuation Reserve and IMR
+AVR and IMR

 The AVR is used to stabilize surplus from fluctuations in the fair value of bonds and other investments.
 Changes in the AVR are accounted for as direct increases or decreases in surplus.
 The IMR captures interest related realized gains and losses on sales (net of taxes) of bonds and interest related other-than-temporary impairments (net of taxes), which are amortized into net income over the expected years to maturity of the investments sold or impaired.
 An interest related other-than-temporary impairment occurs when the Company has the intent to sell an investment at the reporting date, before recovery of the cost of the investment.
 For loan-backed and structured securities, the non-interest related other-than-temporary impairment is booked to the AVR, and the interest related portion to the IMR.
-The IMR is reported in the Other liabilities in the accompanying Statutory Statements of Financial Position.
+The Company admits negative IMR up to 10% of its capital and surplus as required to be shown on the balance sheet of the statutory financial statements most recently filed with its domiciliary state insurance regulator, adjusted to exclude any net positive goodwill, electronic database processing equipment and operating system software, net deferred tax assets and admitted net negative IMR.
+The IMR is reported in Other liabilities in the accompanying Statutory Statements of Financial Position.